DIY is everywhere you look.

 - Sending out a welcome email to new customers

 Look at these tasks and ask yourself where you spend the majority of your time right now.

 I’d be willing to say that most entrepreneurs get sucked into the $10 dollar tasks more often than they focus on the $75 and $500 tasks.

-Remember, it’s okay to admit that you can’t do it all yourself, especially if you want to scale your business to 6-figures and beyond.
+Remember, it’s okay to admit that you can’t do it all yourself, especially if you want to build your network marketing business and scale to 6-figures and beyond.

 So how do you take some of those $10 tasks off your hands?

 Useful sites for outsourcing